IndominusByte/fastapi-jwt-auth/docs/configuration/general.md

 :   The secret key needed for symmetric based signing algorithms, such as `HS*`.
 Defaults to `None`

 `authjwt_public_key`
-:   The public key needed for asymmetric based signing algorithms, such as `RS*` or `ES*`.
+:   The public key needed for asymmetric based signing algorithms, such as `RS*` or `EC*`.
 PEM format expected.
     Defaults to `None`

 `authjwt_private_key`
-:   The private key needed for asymmetric based signing algorithms, such as `RS*` or `ES*`.
+:   The private key needed for asymmetric based signing algorithms, such as `RS*` or `EC*`.
 PEM format expected.
     Defaults to `None`

 `authjwt_algorithm`